NREL/PRAS/docs/src/PRAS/results.md

 commonly used and reports average shortfall results, while `ShortfallSamples` provides more detailed results at the level of individual simulations (samples).

+If the system includes demand response units, demand response specific shortfall results can also be queried: (`DemandResponseShortfall` and `DemandResponseShortfallSamples`).

+Both demand response shortfall specifications provide the same accessor functions as the system shortfall objects, but only record borrowed load from demand response units that was unable to be repaid and is therefore classified as unserved energy.
+Note that the system shortfall object is inclusive of any attributable demand response shortfall, and therefore the two should never be added together.
+Similar period and region specific metrics can be obtained to the metrics mentioned below in the system shortfall object.

 Shortfall result objects can be indexed into by region, timestep, both region and timestep, or neither.
 Indexing on neither (via `result[]`) reports